makamonika/10xdevs-project/.ai/prd.md

 **Acceptance Criteria:**
 - System provides option to discard a cluster
 - Discarded cluster is removed from view
-- System tracks discards for analytics purposes
-- Discarding does not affect queries contained in the cluster

 ### 5.6 Opportunity Detection